mathewqpmiller/Excel-KickstarterAnalysis/README.md

 * Create columns in letters Q and R, name them "Category" and "Sub-Category".
 * Create a formula to seperate the sub-category from category and place them in the corresponding column.
 * Create columns in letter S and T, name them "Date Created Converstion" and "Date Ended Conversion".
-* Create a formula that will convert the data in the launched_at and deadline columns into time date format.
-Have the converted data placed into the corresponding Date Created and Date Ended Conversion columns
+* Create a formula that converts the Unix Timestamp in launched_at and deadline columns to normal dates and place into the appropriate column.

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/RawDataCapture.JPG?raw=true">